estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/chat-account.md

 ## Overview
 Chat creation starts with account creation.
-The created account defines the chat type that will be created.
+The type of account defines the chat type.
-Some chat session configurations can be provided on account level.
-Those configurations can define chat continuity, session details, language, etc.
+The chat account holds  part of the chat session configurations, including: chat continuity, session details, language, etc.
 {: .overview}